-All oil reservoirs are pre-filled by Rotor-Tech before shipping the pump/motor assemblies.
+All oil reservoirs are pre-filled by Rotor-Tech before shipping the pump/motor assemblies, unless being shipped overseas by Rotor-Tech.
 We use any good regular automotive motor oil.
 10W-30, 30W, 5W-50 or any ATF (Automatic Transmission Fluid) can be used.
 In very cold climates use the same very light oils used in automobiles for these climates.
 Special "Chain Oils" that pour (very slowly) at - 70°F are available in Canada, Norway, etc.